 - Backing up – backing up and not seeing a pedestrian walking behind the car

 Liable drivers may need to pay damages beyond those that are tied to medical bills and lost wages.

 Depending on your case, the defendant may also be responsible for damages related to:

 - Permanent disfigurement

 - Damages suffered by the spouse and/or family of a person who was injured or killed as a result of a pedestrian accident (this is also referred to as “loss of consortium”)

-When most people think of pedestrian accidents, they assume the driver of the vehicle is the only at-fault party, but in some cases, the municipality may also bare responsibility.
+When most people think of pedestrian accidents, they assume the driver of the vehicle is the only at-fault party, but in some cases, the municipality may also bear responsibility.